GrantTaylorJones/SumoBotV2/README.md

 # SumoBotV2
-Automated Sumo Bot V2
+Arduino Sumo Bot Compeition

 This iteration of the autonomous sumobot features some changes:

 Last time we used the default components from the elegoo v4 smart car tinyurl.com/smartcarv4

-We are using new components other than the ultrasonic sensor.

--Arduino Nano
+Changes from V1, that may require code changes:
--Electronic Speed Controllers
+-Arduino Nano replaces Elegoo's proprietary version of the Arduino UNO Rev3 -Electronic Speed Controllers (ESC)
 -Power Distribution Board
--New Motors

-Have to use servo library for the ESC